 A few weeks ago I tackled the task of defrosting our deep freeze.
 I’d been putting it off because- hello, defrosting the freezer.
 Not the most fun job.
 But the thing was bulging at the seams, and it was so disorganized that even though it was full of food, you couldn’t find what you needed anyway.
-So I had to tackle it- or at least as my husband to tackle it. 😉
+So it had to be done.

 Lo and behold, buried in the frozen tundra we discovered several bags of frozen salmon.
 We love us some pecan crusted salmon, but I wanted to try something new.
 Since my family loves soup so much, I opted for this salmon chowder recipe.

 Funny story.
 I didn’t read the recipe very closely, and I was in the middle of a project, so I had my family help with dinner prep.
 The original recipe called for 5 pounds of red potatoes.
 I just figured it was a chunky soup, and we’d have leftovers.
 So I had my boys prepare all of them.
 Holey moley.

 We had so much soup that I couldn’t even fit it in my largest pot.
 I started dumping in the potatoes and could tell I was headed for disaster.
 I had to divide up into two pans.
 We were eating salmon chowder for three days.

 But here’s the good news- this soup is so good that no one even complained!!
 It is creamy and delicious with yummy chunks of salmon.
 And the bacon is the perfect addition.
 Definitely a new family favorite!!

 Don’t worry, I scaled back the recipe.
 It still serves 10 people, but not twenty like the original recipe.
 Of course if you aren’t feeding teenage boys and want a smaller batch, you can cut it in half.
 Or share it with some friends.
 They will love you forever.

 - red potatoes (No need to peel them, just give them a good scrubbing.)